Best practices for writing Dockerfiles

 Use multi-stage builds

-If you use Docker 17.05 or higher, you can use multi-stage builds to drastically reduce the size of your final image, without the need to jump through hoops to reduce the number of intermediate layers or remove intermediate files during the build.
+Multi-stage builds allow you to drastically reduce the size of your final image, without struggling to reduce the number of intermediate layers and files.

 Install tools you need to build your application